zcook44/zrc.reports/README.md

-# Shadowman Reports Collection
+# zrc Reports Collection

-The Ansible Shadowman Reports collection includes a variety of Ansible content to help automate the creation of Linux, Windows, Cloud, Active Directory, and Networking reports.
+The Ansible zrc Reports collection includes a variety of Ansible content to help automate the creation of Linux, Windows, Cloud, Active Directory, and Networking reports.

 <!--start requires_ansible-->
 ## Ansible version compatibility